-Take a look at the top-selling personal development books of the past month, and you’ll see not all of them are new—that there are modern classics, like Gary Chapman’s The 5 Love Languages, and all-time classics, like Dale Carnegie’s How to Win Friends and Influence People.
-But others, like Angela Duckworth’s Grit: The Power of Passion and Perseverance, are brand-new and already making waves in the self-improvement world.
+Take a look at the top-selling personal development books of the past month, and you’ll see not all of them are new—that there are modern classics such as Gary Chapman’s The 5 Love Languages, and all-time classics such as Dale Carnegie’s How to Win Friends and Influence People.
+But others, such as Danielle LaPorte’s White Hot Truth, are brand-new and already making waves in the self-improvement world.

 By Tom Rath (2007; Gallup Press; $29.99)